DemocracyDevelopers/colorado-rla/server/eclipse-project/src/test/resources/workflows/README.md

 This directory contains the http files for loading up the database intended to be used for demo 1.

-## Running the demo
+# Setup

-Before running the demo,
+Before running these demos,
 - drop all tables from the corla database,
 - run colorado-rla by following the
 [developer instructions](https://github.com/DemocracyDevelopers/colorado-rla/blob/main/docs/25_developer.md),
 - including loading the test credentials from colorado-rla/test/corla-test-credentials.psql.
 - Run the raire-service by following its [README](https://github.com/DemocracyDevelopers/raire-service).

-Both the raire-service and colorado-rla need to be running while the demo is running.
+Both the raire-service and colorado-rla need to be running while the demos are running.

+# Running Demo 1.
 Now you should be able to run demo http files by clicking on the double-green-arrow in IntelliJ.
 Run them in the `dev` environment, which appears as a drop down after 'Run with' if you open the .http file in the IntelliJ editor.
 This loads some variables from `http-client.env.json`.